-- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system e.g. posters displayed and summary leaflet available.
+- The practice complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system e.g. posters displayed and summary leaflet available.

-We looked at five complaints received in the last 12 months and found these were satisfactorily handled and dealt with in a timely way.
+We looked at complaints received in the last 12 months and found these were satisfactorily handled and dealt with in a timely way.
 Lessons were learnt from concerns and complaints and action was taken to as a result to improve the quality of care.
-For example, all the GPs would now check a child's weight even though the examination and feeding history was reassuring.
+For example, more staff at reception during mornings and other busier times.